watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

   This simplifies the operation of services such as traffic steering including SFC, redundancy, and Fast Re-route (FRR).
   To satisfy this requirement, this architecture uses standardized SRv6 protocols such as BGP, PCEP, IS-IS, OSPF, TI-LFA, and Anycast SID.

-* Comprehensive SRv6 SFC management with controller
+* SDN Framework compliance and comprehensive management of SRv6 SFC by controllers

-  To provide a consistent policy, a controller MUST be used.
+  A controller MUST be used to provide a consistent policy.
   To simplify building and operating, the controller MUST use standardized protocols and abstracted service interfaces.
   The controller manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.
   This also provides programmability by controlling policies that satisfy a user's intent including SFC and quality of service (QoS).
-  To satisfy this requirement, this architecture uses controllers to manage service segments, SFCs, TEs, VPNs, LinkState, and network metrics.
+  To satisfy this requirement, this architecture uses controllers to manage service segments, SFCs, TEs, VPNs, link-state, and network metrics.

 # Overview of Architecture
 Figure 1 and Figure 2 show overviews of SFC with SR-aware and SR-unaware functions, respectively.